skip to content

 Teaching

-Teaching for this course is provided in the form of seminars, classes and individual supervised study.
-Students are assigned an academic adviser; they work closely with the adviser or another appropriate supervisor on two pieces of work and a thesis.
+This course teaching is provided through seminars, classes, and individual supervision.
+Students are assigned an academic advisor; they work closely with the advisor or another appropriate supervisor on two pieces of work and a thesis.
 A student follows a course of study of their choosing, reflecting their own interests and specialisms.
-The two pieces of submitted work consists of either an essay or an examination in a classical or another ancient language, or an exercise in a specialist subject (eg numismatics).
+The two pieces of submitted work consist of either an essay, an examination in a classical or another ancient language, or an exercise in a specialist subject (e.g., numismatics).
 In addition, all students attend MPhil seminars in both research skills and subject areas within Classics.
 These teach new knowledge and skills, and enable them both to learn from academics other than their supervisor and to engage with their peers through presentation and discussion.
 Additionally, students taking a Classical language paper in place of an essay also attend several classes in Greek or Latin per week in preparation for an examination.

 One to one supervision